So you’ve written your picture book. Now what?

 Cathie Tasker is a fiction editor with more than 25 years’ experience and has also been a judge of the NSW Premier’s Literary Awards and the Aurealis Awards.
 Cathie has worked for children’s publishers such as HarperCollins Publishers, Scholastic Australia and Koala Books.
 She has edited books by Mem Fox, Jackie French, Bruce Whatley, Judith Rossell, Sue Whiting, Pamela Freeman, Coral Vass, Craig Smith, Dee Huxley, Hazel Edwards, Ann James, Matt Cosgrove, Meredith Costain, Rod Clement, Sally Odgers, Patricia Mullins, Rodney McRae, Pamela Lofts, Junko Morimoto and more.
 Many of her students end up with published deals.

-Your mentor's insights and insider information will be invaluable for you at this stage of your journey – sharing tips that you will keep for life.
-This Masterclass is an incredible opportunity to spend a day working with her to perfect your craft.
+Cathie’s insights and insider information will be invaluable for you at this stage of your journey – sharing tips that you will keep for life.
+This Masterclass is an incredible opportunity to get one-on-one feedback from Cathie about your pitch.

-This course is ideal for all graduates of Writing Picture Books who want to take their writing further.
+This course is exclusively available to all graduates of Writing Picture Books who want to take their writing further.
 It’s suitable for students who have studied Writing Picture Books face-to-face or online.

-Get confidence and a clear path forward for your manuscript – all in just one day.
+Get confidence and a clear path forward for your manuscript.

 Places are limited.
 Book your spot for this exclusive Masterclass today!